+Mobile Home.
+A building, used exclusively for human habitation, constructed in a manufacturing facility prior to June 15, 1976, the effective date of the National Manufactured Home Construction and Safety Standards Act, which is transported on a permanent chassis to a building site.
+A mobile home shall be construed to remain a mobile home subject to all regulations applying thereto, whether or not wheels, axles, hitch or other appurtenances of mobility are removed and regardless of the nature of the foundation provided.
+A travel trailer or other form of recreational vehicle shall not be construed to be a mobile home.

 Modular Home.
 A building, used exclusively for human habitation, constructed off site and in compliance with the applicable local or State building code and which is transported on a temporary chassis to a permanent building site.

-Motel/Hotel.
-A series of attached, semi-attached, or detached sleeping or living units, for the accommodation of transient guests and not customarily including individual cooking or kitchen facilities, said units having convenient access to off-street parking spaces for the exclusive use of guests or occupants.

 Nonconforming Building or Structure or Use.
 Any building or use of land, lawfully occupied by a use at the time of passage of this regulation or amendment thereto, which does not conform after the passage of this regulation or amendment.